30 Modern Logo Design Ideas To Inspire Your Creative Genius

 While “Sans Serif Typography is the most popular logo option right now, the modern twist is making it your own,” says Design Shack.

 That’s exactly what Airbnb did when they created Cereal, their own typeface.
-Airbnb sees typography as a “building block for creating meaningful connections around the world.
+Airbnb sees strong typography as a “building block for creating meaningful connections around the world.
 As a company that’s designing online and offline experiences, we saw a clear opportunity to create a distinct typeface that can carry the weight of both—to leap off the screen to a magazine.”
+You can consider bolder typefaces and font weighting when creating logos with texts.

 #8.
 Cut Typography